codefresh-io/docs.codefresh.io/_docs/new-helm/helm-environment-promotion.md

 ## Editing your Helm boards

-For any existing Helm board you have the following options:
+For any existing Helm board, you have the following options:

 {% include
 image.html